jacklinke/blog/ckv5tydin1c0hsss1b8k14lfm.md

 Because DjHTML only takes action on a single file on its own, we need to combine a couple of built-in command line tools within Linux to use it with multiple files at once: `find`, `xargs`, and piping.

 The  [find](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)  command lets us search for files that meet certain criteria.
-In our case, we want to search within the current directory (and subdirectories) for any files that end in **.html**.
-The single period "**.**" in the example below tells the find command to search starting from the current directory.
+In our case, we want to search within the current directory (and any subdirectories) for all files that end in **.html**.
+The single period "**.**" in the example below tells the `find` command to search starting from the current directory.
 You can replace the period with any valid relative or absolute path.

-The `-name` argument of the `find` command is where we specify the criteria for the files we want returned by the command.
+The `-name` argument of the `find` command is where we specify the criteria for the file names we want returned by the command.
 Here, we use the wildcard "*****" to specify that we want *any* files that end in **.html**

 We then use a [pipe](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) "**|**", which redirects the output of one command, program, or process as input to another.
 Here, we are passing any files found by the `find` command to the `xargs` command for further processing.

 The [xargs](https://www.geeksforgeeks.org/xargs-command-unix/) command allows you to build up and execute commands with arguments from standard input.
 Each output of the `find` command (each file that was 'found') will be passed as an argument to `xargs`, which will then apply `DjHTML` indentation to it.

 Combining all of this, to apply DjHTML to all html files in the current directory, use the following: